7 Best Backpacking Axes + Buying Guide

 The Estwing Sportsman is only twelve inches long from head to handle-end, making it hatchet that is only really suited to one-handed use.

-This is a big difference, because the extra inches on the axes mean a difference in weight of a pound and a half!
-To be specific, the Estwing Sportsman’s axe weighs 1.38 pounds, while the Estwing Camper’s axe weighs 2.9 pounds.
+This is a big difference, because the extra inches on the axes mean a difference in weight of a pound and a half.
+Specifically, the Estwing Sportsman’s axe weighs 1.38 pounds, while the Estwing Camper’s axe weighs 2.9 pounds.
 That’s a significant difference in weight, and backpackers and woodsmen who’ll be moving a lot or covering large distances should keep this in mind.

-The Estwing Sportsman axe has a handle of stacked leather (leather rings stacked on top of one another on the handle and then shrunk tight) with some sort of laminate on it – that’s why it looks like it has a shiny wooden handle in picture.
+The Estwing Sportsman axe has a handle of stacked leather (leather rings stacked on top of one another on the handle and then shrunk tight) with some laminate on it – that’s why it looks like it has a shiny wooden handle in picture.
+This handle design was very comfortable and non-slip, even in wet conditions.

-To sum up, the Estwing Sportsman’s hatchet is good if you need something light to take with you on a camp-out or hike where you won’t need to do a lot of heavy-duty chopping.
-It’s best suited for splitting small pieces of firewood and things like that.
+The Estwing Sportsman’s hatchet is good if you need something light to take with you on a camp-out or hike where you won’t need to do a lot of heavy-duty chopping.
+It’s best suited for splitting small pieces of firewood.

 Estwing Sportsman's Axe